 Nest first made a name in the smart home space with its smart thermostat.
 Over the years, the company also moved into other products such as the Nest Protect, which, as a smoke detector, monitors your home for carbon monoxide incidents as well as fire.

 Then the company releases the Nest Cam and the Nest Secure, putting it in the home security space.
 Their latest product, the Nest Hello Doorbell, marks the company’s entry into another product category: smart doorbells.

-Aside from the built-in speaker and microphone, the 4:3 HD camera that has a field of view of 160 degrees, and the motion sensors, the Nest Hello Doorbell also has a LED ring that would help your visitors locate your doorbell at night.
-The doorbell also features the ability to communicate over Wi-Fi and Bluetooth.
+Aside from the built-in speaker and microphone, the 4:3 HD camera that has a field of view of 160 degrees (allowing you to see who is at your door from head to toe), and the motion sensors, the Nest Hello Doorbell also has a LED ring that would help your visitors locate your doorbell at night.
+The doorbell also features the ability to communicate over a Wi-Fi network and Bluetooth.

 Features of the Nest Hello Doorbell

 One of the features that the Nest Hello Doorbell has that most other video doorbells lack is facial recognition.
 Currently, there are video doorbells and security cameras that can differentiate movement made by a person and movement made by other things such as cats or moving cars.